 It was one of the most pre-ordered vehicles ever since pre-orders opened up 2 years ago.
-Meanwhile Tesla founder and CEO Elon Musk had either kept quiet about the official release date or delayed projected dates.
+Meanwhile, Tesla founder and CEO Elon Musk kept quiet about the official release date or delayed projected dates.
 He had even hoped to have full production on the Tesla Model 3 by the final quarter of 2017.
 That did not quite happen as only a few orders were finally delivered to their owners.
-Today on ShopTalk we’re going to look at what just happened to the Tesla Model 3 and what maybe could or should.
+Today on ShopTalk, we will look at what just happened to the Tesla Model 3 and what maybe could or should.

 Tesla Model 3 Production Delays

-It was in the August 2, 2017 that Tesla reps also made promises.
+It was on August 2, 2017, that Tesla reps also made promises.
 They told the world that they were at least confident enough that they could build over 1,500 vehicles in the third quarter of 2017.
 They optimistically hoped that they would even achieve a rate of 5,000 vehicles per week by the end of 2017.

-And then November rolled in.
-There were few Model 3s in sight.
+And then November rolled in with very were few Model 3s in sight.
 Tesla reps then told the press that they now only expect to hit a Model 3 production rate at about 5,000 vehicles per week by the end of the 1st quarter of 2018.

 Fast forward to the first month of 2018 and Tesla is now telling the press that Model 3 development that they may have to take a more gradual production ramp through.
 They will more than likely have built about 2,500 Model 3 vehicles and intend to achieve the 5,000 per week milestone by mid-year.